pytorch/pytorch/docs/source/compile/troubleshooting.rst

 error <https://gist.github.com/mlazos/2f13681e3cc6c43b3911f336327032de%5D>`__).
 There are `different
 choices <https://github.com/pytorch/torchdynamo/blob/0b8aaf340dad4777a080ef24bf09623f1aa6f3dd/README.md#existing-backends>`__
-for backend compilers for TorchDynamo, with TorchInductor or nvfuser fitting the needs of most users.
+for backend compilers for TorchDynamo, with TorchInductor fitting the needs of most users.
 This section focuses on TorchInductor as the motivating example, but some tools will be usable with other backend compilers.